Get in Touch with NAME

-In order to benefit from the Maltese VAT Leasing Scheme, the following conditions must be satisfied:
+In order to benefit from the said VAT treatment option, the following conditions would need to satisfied:

 - The lessee must be a non-taxable person i.e. not using the yacht for commercial business purposes;

 - The yacht must be placed at the disposal of the lessee in Malta;

 - An annual declaration must be filed by the lessor with the Commissioner for Revenue within the prescribed timeframe.